YouliangYuan/YouliangYuan.github.io/_spotlight/biaspainter.md

 ---
-title:  MM 2024 Oral| New Job, New Gender?
+title:  ACM MM 2024 Oral| New Job, New Gender?
 Measuring the Social Bias in Image Generation Models
 collection: publications
 permalink:
 date: 2024-08-15